Celebrating Our 2025 Grantees

 Bright Grants for Short Term Family Relief

-This program provides short-term relief for families, caregivers and parents grappling with the financial challenges presented by cancer while raising young children to foster safe spaces for individual and familial healing, recovery and reconnection.
+This program provides short-term relief for families, caregivers and parents grappling with the financial challenges presented by cancer while raising young children.
+Grants help the family during diagnosis and treatment to cover basic necessities, child-related expenses, health/wellness costs or other direct support and emergency services.

 Cancer CAREpoint – San Jose

-Emergency, Navigational and Direct Services Support for Breast Cancer Patients
+Emergency and Support Services for Breast Cancer Patients

 Charlotte Maxwell Clinic – Oakland

-Free complementary therapies to low-income women diagnosed with breast cancer.
-The consultations will include a variety of holistic therapies to help reduce pain and improve quality of life.
+Free complementary therapies support low-income women diagnosed with breast cancer.
+These include a variety of holistic therapies including acupuncture, massage, guided imagery, nutritional and lymphedema support to help reduce pain and improve quality of life.
+These therapies reduce side effects of cancer treatment and foster healing.

 MarinHealth Foundation – Greenbrae

-Screening and Diagnostic Fund for Uninsured and Underinsured Individuals
+Screening, Diagnostic and Genetic Testing Fund for Uninsured and Underinsured Individuals

-Breast screening and diagnostic testing, mammograms, ultrasounds, MRI screenings and biopsies are provided for low income, uninsured or underinsured individuals facing disparities in breast cancer detection.
+Breast screening, diagnostic and genetic testing, mammograms, ultrasounds, MRI screenings and biopsies are provided for low income, uninsured or underinsured individuals facing disparities in breast cancer detection.

 Pilipino Senior Resource Center – San Francisco